Donders-Institute/bidscoin/docs/troubleshooting.rst

 Workflow
 --------
 The first step in troubleshooting is to look at the warnings and messages printed out in the terminal (they are also save to disk in the ``bidsfolder/code/bidscoin`` output folder).
-Make sure you are ok with the warnings (they are meaningful and not to be ignored) and do not continue with a next step until all errors are resolved.
+Make sure you are OK with the warnings (they are meaningful and not to be ignored) and do not continue with a next step until all errors are resolved.

 My bidsmap is empty
 ^^^^^^^^^^^^^^^^^^^